Recipes

 As you choose your ingredients, keep in mind that you are not cooking mini spring rolls or breaded chicken fingers in the fondue pot.
 Foods with breading or coatings will absorb the oil if it isn't hot enough, and they can also quickly ruin the oil.
 Instead, opt for fresh, un-breaded foods for the best results.

-What to Cook in an Oil Fondue: Ingredient Options
+What can you cook in an Oil Fondue: Ingredient Options

 When it comes to ingredients for an oil fondue, the most important thing to keep in mind is to make sure they are dry.
 Wash and dry your vegetables, and pat your meat and seafood dry with a paper towel.
 Any water droplets can cause the oil to spit and potentially bubble over, so it's important to ensure that your ingredients are as dry as possible before adding them to the hot oil.